macsplit/urltomarkdown/readme.md

 ### Safari Snippets

 Using [Safari Snippets](https://apps.apple.com/us/app/safari-snippets/id1126048257)
- with the following code solves the issue that some sites prevent javascript bookmarklets accessing a resource on a different domain
+ to inject the following code solves the issue that some sites prevent javascript bookmarklets accessing a resource on a different domain

 ```
 var request=new XMLHttpRequest();